Volksempfänger: RFT Kolibri

 A similar model of radio receiver was produced in East Germany in 1954/55 under the RFT/Stern brand called the "Kolibri" (EN: "Hummingbird") which sold for 50 marks and was very similar in cabinet styling to the Volksempfänger.
 A feature of the Kolibri design often misattributed to the Volksempfänger was that it was designed to receive only two (pre-tuned) stations.
 Sets without such limitations were also produced by RFT but were more expensive.
 Popularly derided as Rentnerradio (Pensioners radio) or Ulbricht-vogel (Ulbricht's Bird) production was discontinued in light of sluggish sales.

 Polish Ludowy Radio

-In 1946 a small number of DKE38 and VE-301 "Ludowy" (People's) receivers were produced at the formerly German held radio factory in Dzierżoniów, Poland.
+In 1946 a small number of DKE38 and VE-301 "Ludowy" (People's) receivers were produced under the Zakłady Radiowe Diora brand at the formerly German held radio factory in Dzierżoniów, Poland.
 These were produced from materials leftover after the war and were similar to the Volksempfänger (with the Eagle/Swastika badge removed).
 Production of the sets ended when the stock of components was exhausted and the factory shifted to producing Polish designed sets.
+During the war there were Telefunken and Philips branded sets manufactured in occupied Poland with tuning limited to three preset stations these were only for sale to German citizens as Polish citizens and Jews were largely prohibited from owning radios.